China snack maker Want Want posts record profit for 2012

-HONG KONG (Reuters) - Want Want China Holdings Ltd (0151.HK), the country’s top food and beverage maker and distributor by market value, posted a 32 percent rise in 2012 net profit on Tuesday, largely as a result of soft raw material prices.
+HONG KONG, March 5 (Reuters) - Want Want China Holdings Ltd , the country’s top food and beverage maker and distributor by market value, posted a 32 percent rise in 2012 net profit on Tuesday, largely as a result of soft raw material prices.

 Want Want, known in China for its rice crackers and snacks, posted a record net profit of $553.8 million for the year ended December, up from $419.5 million a year earlier and in line with market expectations of $556 million according Thomson Reuters Starmine SmartEstimate.